jlparkI/AntPack/docs/scoring_background.rst

 same scale (or not, if you turn this setting off).
 Higher scores indicate a more human sequence.

-It's also possible to score the sequence while excluding 1) N- or C-terminal deletions, 2) Kabat-defined CDRs or 3) all gaps.
+It's also possible to score the sequence while 1) masking CDR3,
+2) excluding N- or C-terminal deletions, 3) excluding all gaps, or 4) masking a custom region you'd like to exclude.
 This way, if you want to see what the score looks like while excluding a deletion or while excluding the CDRs you can retrieve this as well.